mdhanush11923/cv/README.md

-Numbers in C++

-This repository contains basic examples and explanations of numeric operations in C++.
-It's structured similarly to a Jupyter notebook, providing insights into fundamental arithmetic operations, variable assignments, and numeric types in C++.

-## Topics Covered

 ### Types of Numbers

 Integers are whole numbers, positive or negative.
 For instance, `3` and `-2` are examples of integers.